 2) In 2010, renowned forgiveness expert, Dr. Everett Worthington, visited Luther College to kickoff a semester-long forgiveness BLITZ!
 This forgiveness education initiative focused on bringing greater awareness and appreciation of forgiveness to Luther College students.
 The entire student body was assessed during the semester at five different time points to track changes in attitudes and perceptions.
 The BLITZ had important effects on forgiveness and other pro-social and religious experiences of the students.

 The Laboratory for the Investigation of Mind, Body, and Spirit at Luther College actively seeks opportunities to be involved in these types of projects that promote forgiveness and rigorously evaluate the effectiveness of these programs through sound science.

 3) Recently, we have been focusing on the utility of forgiveness in individuals with medical conditions.
 Many patients with chronic medical conditions report forgiveness issues, and efficient and effective means of helping patients with these issues are currently being developed and tested in collaboration with colleagues at Mayo Medical Center and Cancer Treatment Centers of America.
-One approach that we've developed to helping people with forgiving others can be found here, and another approach to helping people forgive themselves can be found here (enter "restore" as the password).
+View one approach that we've developed to helping people with forgiving others, and view a second approach to helping people forgive themselves (enter "restore" as the password).